pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 ```

 # Wrap up
 In today's guide, we laid the groundwork for data analysis by cleaning and preprocessing the combined player data.
-In the next article, we'll expand upon this dataset by engineering a few new features and training a machine learning model.
-In the final installment of this series, we'll identify relationships between various parameters and create meaningful visualizations.
+In the next article, we'll expand upon this dataset by engineering new features.
+In future articles, we will cover data exploration, generating visualizations, selecting a machine learning model, and training that model.

 <div class="email-subscription-container"></div>
 <div id="sources"></div>